turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 Let's think about *a hierarchy of tests*.
 Pair up with another student for this exercise.
 Given this technical problem:

-    You're writing a whole Markdown processor which takes in complete Markdown files and outputs full HTML files.

-If you'd like to see a full project spec for this, [check out Chisel](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown).

 Imagine that you are beginning development of the project.
 Create a list of tests following the idea of hierarchy we just discussed.

 For now, focus on **Unit** and **Integration** tests.
 Try following this format: